Over the years, the range has been used by the UK's Army, Home Guard, RAF, Royal Navy and Special Forces.

-The map location points to the southern corner of the RAF Cowden Air Weapons Range.
 The Range closed in 1998 and there was an RAF Explosive Ordnance Disposal (EOD) team on site until 2013.
 A private company, Brimstone Site Investigations has since taken over the responsibility for the removal of old ordnance.
-Although the map location is outside the range, it is sensible to register your intentions with their clearly signposted office.
+Anyone wishing to visit this location should contact the company using the details shown below.

 This road used to lead to a cliff top tower that observed the range......the tower has long since fallen onto the beach.